ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 npm install
 ```

-The server can be already fired by typing `npm start`, but for the better developing experience we really need to install some tool for the monitoring code changes.
-Without it the server has to be restarted manuallyeach time when the code was changed.
-There is [nodemon](https://github.com/remy/nodemon) that will restart automatically your node application.
+The server could be already fired by typing `npm start`, but for the better developing experience we need to install some tool for the monitoring code changes.
+Without it the server has to be restarted manually each time when the code is modificated.
+There is [nodemon](https://github.com/remy/nodemon) that will restart the node application automatically.

 ```bash
 npm install -g nodemon
 ```

-And then switch lines in `package.json` to:
+And then switch the lines in `package.json` to:

 ```javascript
 "scripts": {